jodaf/quilvyn-realms/README.md

 ### Requirements

-quilvyn-realms relies on the core and srd35 modules installed by the quilvyn-core package.
+quilvyn-realms relies on the PHB35 module installed by the quilvyn-phb35 package and the core and srd35 modules installed by the quilvyn-core package.

 ### Installation